 Small- and Medium-Capitalization Companies Risk.
 The Fund may invest in small- and medium-capitalization companies and, therefore will be subject to certain risks associated with small- and medium- capitalization companies.
 These companies are often subject to less analyst coverage and may be in early and less predictable periods of their corporate existences, with little or no record of profitability.
 In addition, these companies often have greater price volatility, lower trading volume and less liquidity than larger more established companies.
 These companies tend to have smaller revenues, narrower product lines, less management depth and experience, smaller shares of their product or service markets, fewer financial resources and less competitive strength than large-capitalization companies.
-Returns on investments in securities of small- and medium-capitalization companies could trail the returns on investments in securities of larger companies.
+Returns on investments in securities of small- and medium-capitalization companies of larger companies.